ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

   length MUST NOT exceed 1024 bytes.

 An endpoint that sends a WT_CLOSE_SESSION capsule MUST immediately send a FIN on the CONNECT Stream.
-The endpoint MAY send a STOP_SENDING with error code WT_SESSION_GONE to indicate it is no longer reading from the CONNECT stream.
+The endpoint MAY also send a STOP_SENDING with error code WT_SESSION_GONE to indicate it is no longer reading from the CONNECT stream.
 The recipient MUST either close or reset the stream in response.
 If any additional stream data is received on the CONNECT stream after receiving a WT_CLOSE_SESSION capsule, the stream MUST be reset with code H3_MESSAGE_ERROR.

 Cleanly terminating a CONNECT stream without a WT_CLOSE_SESSION capsule SHALL be